Canadian Air Force Award

 •Demonstrates a commitment to training;

-•Is a developing skier who demonstrates the ability to water ski at a high level, but who has not yet achieved National Team status;
+•Is a developing skier who demonstrates the ability to water ski at a high level, but who have not yet achieved National Team status;

-•Combines training with pursuit of post secondary education, or if still in middle or secondary school, with a high academic standing;
+•Combines training in the pursuit of post-secondary education, or if still in middle or secondary school, with a high academic standing;

 Prior to the start of each Canadian Water Ski Championship, the WSWC President shall appoint a panel of three members who will be tasked with selecting the recipient of the Krystal Arvisais Award.

 The panel members shall determine any methodology by which to collect information about candidates and, ultimately, to select the recipient consistent with the above criteria.
 The recipient will be announced at the closing banquet of the annual Canadian Water Ski Championships.

 Krystal Arvisais Award Recipients

 2013 – Cole Grant MB

 2009 – Stephen Collins ON